KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/distort/lens_correction.rst

 .. contents::

-This is the `Frei0r-lenscorrection <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-lenscorrection>`_ MLT filter.
+This is the `Frei0r lenscorrection <https://www.mltframework.org/plugins/FilterFrei0r-lenscorrection/>`_ MLT filter.

 Allows compensation of lens distortion.

 https://youtu.be/axQdm482Uto

 https://youtu.be/cEwZzNRiVks